Bscott95/homework5/README.md

 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner
 SO THAT I can manage my time effectively
+I also want to be able to change my working hours as needed.
 ```

-## Acceptance Criteria
+## Details

 ```
 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 THEN the current day is displayed at the top of the calendar WHEN I scroll down
-THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
+THEN I am presented with timeblocks for standard business hours, which can be changed WHEN I view the timeblocks for that day
 THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN I click into a timeblock